CA or CAE

 Consensus

-A majority vote based on personal preference of a concept, as opposed to the scientific concept
+A majority vote based on personal preference of a concept, as opposed to the scientific concept of general consensus.

 Constellation Method